gravitational/teleport/rfd/0090-db-mfa-sessions.md

 The local proxy it starts only uses a tunnel for Snowflake and Elastisearch.

-Instead, we should always use a local proxy and always with a tunnel.
+Instead, `tsh db connect` should always use a local proxy and always with a tunnel.
 This way database certs can be held in-memory.

 This should not change the UX of starting `tsh db connect <db>`; there are basically two cases: